Troy Donahue: Alcoholism and drug addiction

 In 1968, while performing for troops in Vietnam with the USO, Donahue had been obtaining "mind-numbing" drugs from the nurses.
 He later admitted that he went "partly because I had nowhere else to go, but mostly because I was into drugs, and I knew Vietnam was one big medicine chest".
 When Special Services became aware of this, he was dismissed and sent back to the United States.
 The Department of Defense still awarded Donahue a Certificate of Appreciation in February 1969.

 He suffered from pancreatitis stemming from his drinking.
 The pain sent him to the hospital for days of treatment and recovery, on an average of once a year.
 In the summer of 1976, he was ill for nearly a month.

-Immediately upon marrying his fourth wife, Vicki Taylor, Donahue resumed his previous self-destructive behavior: he drank heavily and used drugs whenever he could get his hands on them.
-He stayed away from Taylor and the apartment for days at a time, passing out at friends' homes, or more often, sleeping on the beach.
-He failed to show up for scheduled auditions, or arrived looking disheveled and hung over.
+Immediately upon marrying his fourth wife, Vicki Taylor, Donahue resumed his previous self-destructive behavior: he drank heavily and used drugs.
+He stayed away from Taylor and the apartment for days at a time, passing out at friends' homes or sleeping on the beach.
+He failed to show up for scheduled auditions, or arrived looking disheveled and hungover.
 His drinking sent him to the hospital again for several days in early summer with a painful recurrence of pancreatitis.
 Doctors warned him that his uncontrolled drinking would kill him.
-On 5 February 1982, Donahue's addiction problem culminated in an embarrassing incident when he accompanied Julie Newmar to the wrap party for her film, Hysterical.
-He made a drunken, stumbling spectacle of himself, and dozens of photographers captured his antics.
+On 5 February 1982, Donahue's addiction problem culminated in an embarrassing incident when he accompanied Julie Newmar to the wrap party for her film Hysterical.
+He was extremely drunk and dozens of photographers captured his antics.
 He was again hospitalized for nearly two weeks with pancreatitis.

 After his fourth marriage ended in 1981, Donahue decided to seek help for his drinking and drug use.
 In May 1982, he joined Alcoholics Anonymous, which he credited for helping him achieve and maintain sobriety.
 Donahue stated, "I realized I was going to die, and I was dying – or, worse than that, I might live the way I was living for the rest of my life."

 Donahue was almost twenty years sober when he died in 2001.

 Legal issues

 In 1958, Donahue received five speeding tickets that all went ignored.
 After his sixth ticket, it was revealed he had five warrants.
 On April 17, he was sentenced to 15 days in Los Angeles County Jail.
-This caused him to miss a promotional tour for the film, This Happy Feeling (1958).
+This caused him to miss a promotional tour for the film This Happy Feeling (1958).

 On August 9, 1968, the U.S. Tax Court ruled in favor of the Internal Revenue Service to collect $5,138.90 (equivalent to $45,500 in 2024) in back taxes from Donahue.
 His accountant had prepared the actor's 1964 income tax return.
 At the time, Donahue was involved in his divorce from Suzanne Pleshette.
 The court decided his filing status had been incorrectly reported, which resulted in a delinquent tax bill.